kyma-project/website/content/blog-posts/2022-11-18-istio-xff-support/index.md

 The above output shows the request headers that the `httpbin` workload received.
 When the Istio gateway receives a request, it sets the `X-Envoy-External-Address` header to the second to last address in the XFF header from your curl command (`numTrustedProxies`: 2).
 Additionally, the gateway appends its own IP to the XFF header before forwarding it to the `httpbin` workload.

-Workload then should consider the `X-Envoy-External-Address` IP address as the client IP.
+The workload then should consider the `X-Envoy-External-Address` IP address as the client IP.

 ## Final words